slowernews/wisdom-tldr/chapters/introduction.md

 Hints:

 - Passion is made not found.
 Instead of looking for your life’s purpose, experience more and look for things that will stretch you, engage you, and teach you.
 - Fear is your guide.
 The more fear you feel, the more you will know you are on the right track.
 The things that scare you the most are the things you most need to do.
 Mitigate risks.
 Some people just have larger comfort zones.
 - Become unconfortable but when life gets blurry, just adjust your focus.
 Random wandering will not move you forward.
 Pick one thing and stick with it to completion.
 - The trouble with setting goals is that you're constantly working toward what you used to want.
 Old keys won't open new doors.
 - It’s easier to ask forgiveness than to get permission.
 - We say we try to get better but if look at your behaviour you'll see you actually are trying to to stay the same.
 - Focus on financial freedom first.
 Put your happiness before goals.

-- “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
+> *"We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment."
+-- Jim Rohn*

 > *"Life is either a daring adventure or nothing at all."
 -- Helen Keller*